 To start Microsoft Outlook in safe mode,

 - For Windows 7, click Start.
-For Windows 8 or Windows 8.1, press your Windows key and then the X key, then choose Run from the popup menu.
+For Windows 8 or above, press your Windows key + x, then choose Run from the popup menu.

 - Type Outlook /safe in the Run dialog box.

 Prior to calling Microsoft Support, I did a query on the error message to see what solutions had been suggested.
 While I don’t know the cause of the problem, I found 3 suggestions that might solve the problem.